ghjuliasialelli/AGBD-GPR/README.md

 # BioFiLM + GPR for bias correction of satellite-based biomass estimates

-Code for the paper **"Gaussian Process Regression for Bias Correction of Satellite-based Biomass Estimates"** (Sialelli, Peters, Scheibenreif, Wegner, Schindler; ISPRS Journal of Photogrammetry and Remote Sensing).
+Code for the paper **"Gaussian Process Regression for Bias Correction of Satellite-based Biomass Estimates"** (Sialelli, Peters, Scheibenreif, Wegner, Schindler).

 The repository contains two contributions: